-Some yoga postures are very helpful in people who suffer from chronic respiratory disorders.
+Some yoga postures may be helpful in people who suffer from chronic respiratory disorders.
 When these are performed on a regular basis, they help to reduce the frequency as well as the severity of the symptoms.
 Some of the generally prescribed yogasanas include Surya Namaskara (Sun salutation), Sarvanagasana (Shoulder Pose), Bhujangasana (Cobra Pose) and Shalabhasana (Grasshopper Pose).

 Along with medication, therapy, yogasana and breathing exercises, Ayurveda also recommends certain lifestyle and dietary changes such as:

-If you have been suffering from chronic respiratory disease, you will find that Ayurveda provides a holistic form of treatment that ensures relief from symptoms without any unpleasant side effects.
+If you have been suffering from chronic respiratory disease, you may find that Ayurveda provides a holistic form of treatment that offers relief from symptoms of respiratory conditions.

 Please send your query and we will reply you shortly.